+At each AGM of the Company, the Company will hold Director elections or re-elections in accordance with the following rules:

-At each AGM of the Company, one third of directors (other than the managing director and directors who have been appointed since the previous AGM) and any other director who will at the conclusion of the meeting have been in office for 3 or more years and AGMs since they were last elected to office are required to retire and may stand for re-election.
-The director obliged to retire under this rule in 2015 is Mr J H (Hutch) Ranck who has advised the Nomination and Prudential Committee that he will offer himself for re-election at the forthcoming AGM.
-The resolution to re-elect Mr Ranck has the support of the Board which considers him to be an independent director.
+- each Director (other than the Managing Director) appointed since the last AGM must stand for election; - each Director (other than the Managing Director) who will, at the conclusion of the meeting, have been in office for 3 or more years and AGMs since they were last elected to office is required to retire and may stand for re-election; and - if no Director stands for election or re-election under the above two rules, then at least one Director must stand for re-election.

+No Director is due for election or re-election under the first two rules set out above.
+Accordingly Mr Ian Wilton has advised the Nomination and Prudential Committee that he will offer himself for re-election at the 2016 AGM.
+The resolution to re-elect Mr Wilton has the support of the Board.

-The Board Charter prescribes that before a director is recommended for reelection, the Chairman consults with the other directors regarding the director's effectiveness.
-Based upon the outcome of these consultations, the Board then determines whether or not to recommend the director for re-election.
+The Board Charter prescribes that before a Director is recommended for re-election, the Chairman consults with the other Directors regarding the Director's effectiveness.
+Based upon the outcome of these consultations, the Board then determines whether or not to recommend the Director for re-election.
 The Nomination and Prudential Committee assists in this review process.

-When a vacancy exists, or when it is considered that the Board would benefit from the services of a new director with particular skills, the Nomination and Prudential Committee selects candidates with appropriate expertise and experience for consideration by the full Board.
+When a vacancy exists, or when it is considered that the Board would benefit from the services of a new Director with particular skills, the Nomination and Prudential Committee selects candidates with appropriate expertise and experience for consideration by the full Board.
 The Committee also takes into account the assessment of the candidate under the Fit and Proper Policy criteria and may seek advice from external consultants if necessary in selecting candidates for board positions.
-The Board then appoints the most suitable candidate who must stand for election at the next general meeting of shareholders and re-election at three yearly intervals.
+The Board then appoints the most suitable candidate who must stand for election at the next general meeting of shareholders.